nvmwill/nexmo-developer/_blog/blogposts/en/updating-an-old-project-part-1.md

 ---
-title: Improve Your Software Project - Part One: Understanding a Codebase
+title: "Improve Your Software Project - Part one: Understanding a Codebase"
 description: Want to update an old project?
 This will help!
 thumbnail: /content/blog/improve-your-software-project-part-one-understanding-a-codebase/making-projects-better_part-one.png
 author: max-kahan
 published: true
 published_at: 2022-11-15T20:07:20.926Z
-updated_at: 2022-11-15T20:07:20.926Z
+updated_at: 2022-11-15T20:02:32.694Z
 category: inspiration
 tags:
   - technical-debt